I-Mougios/python_blog/README.md

 # Python_blog
-A structured catalog of Python library explorations, organized chronologically.
-Each month features hands-on experiments with different libraries, showcasing practical use cases and benchmarks.
+A structured catalog of Python library explorations and custom utilities, organized chronologically.

 # May 2025